 Representing the patrons of the district in the conduct of college affairs is the group known as the Board of Directors, Southwestern Oregon Area Education District.
 The Board makes the policy which the President puts into operation and decides what is needed and how it can be obtained.
 The Board is assisted by a Budget Committee.

-Today, President Jack E. Brookins, the college's chief administrator, is assisted by a Dean of Instruction, an Assistant Dean of Instruction, Dean of Student Affairs, Coordinator of Community Services, and a Business Manager.
+Today, President Jack E. Brookins, the college's chief administrator, is assisted by a Dean of Instruction, Dean of Student Affairs, Coordinator of Community Services, and a Business Manager.